Why Do People Experience Leg Shaking? Causes And Treatments

 Medical conditions

 If shaking your legs is an uncontrollable habit interfering with your quality of life, it may be time to check in with your doctor or healthcare provider.
-Numerous medical conditions can cause leg shakes.
-Some are quite serious and related to brain function, so seeking the correct treatment is critical.
+Some medical reasons for leg shaking are quite serious and related to brain function, so seeking the correct treatment is critical.

 How to stop shaking your legs

-If an underlying medical condition isn’t the cause of your leg shaking, you can try a few things to stop the unwanted movement.
+If an underlying medical condition isn’t the cause of your leg shaking, you can try a few different techniques to stop the unwanted movement.

 Address your emotions

-If you shake your legs when you're anxious, ask yourself what you are anxious about so you can begin to train your body to act differently next time.
+If you shake your legs when you're anxious, reflect on what may be causing your anxiety.
 Sometimes, identifying your triggers can be difficult and time-consuming.
 Working with a qualified counselor or therapist can help.

-If you're not getting enough sleep, your body will naturally have less energy and motivation, leading to frustration, anxiety, and leg shaking.
-Try getting an extra hour or two of sleep and see how you feel.
-It could stop your trembling leg.
+If you're not sleeping enough, your body will naturally have less energy and motivation, leading to frustration, anxiety, and leg shaking.
+Try going to bed an hour or two earlier and see how you feel.
+More sleep could stop your trembling legs.

 Try yoga or meditation